On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

-In recent experimental {\it tours de force}~\cite{analytis1,analytis2,greg}, the magnetoresistance of pnictide and cuprate superconductors has been measured in magnetic fields $\mu_0H$ of up to 92~T as a function of temperature $T$.
-It was found that the transverse magnetoresistance $\rho$ (measured along the length of a bar-like sample with the current $I$ applied along the bar axis, $\perp {\bf H}$ - see Figure~\ref{fig1}) exhibited interesting scaling behaviour with $H$ and $T$.
+In experimental {\it tours de force}~\cite{analytis1,analytis2,greg}, the magnetoresistance of pnictide and cuprate superconductors - archetypal {\it strange metals} - has been measured in magnetic fields $\mu_0H$ of up to 92~T as a function of temperature $T$.
+It was found that the transverse magnetoresistance $\rho$ [measured along the length of a bar-like sample with the current $I$ applied along the bar axis, $\perp {\bf H}$ - see Fig.~\ref{fig1}(a)] exhibited interesting scaling behaviour with $H$ and $T$.
 For instance, in Ref.~\onlinecite{analytis1}, when $(\rho(H,T)-\rho_0)/T$, where $\rho_0$ is the residual resistivity, is plotted against $H/T$, the data map onto a single curve, which tends to a straight line ({\it i.e.} linear magnetoresistance) at larger values of $H/T$.
-Any observation that gives a ``clue towards our... understanding of the strange metal state in high-temperature superconductors~\cite{analytis1}'' is very welcome; consequently, the linear magnetoresistace data have stimulated theoretical models such as those in Refs.~\onlinecite{stringtheory,sachdev}.
+Any observation that gives a ``clue towards our... understanding of the strange metal state in high-temperature superconductors~\cite{analytis1}'' is very welcome; consequently, the linear magnetoresistance data have stimulated theoretical models such as those in Refs.~\onlinecite{stringtheory,sachdev}.
 For example, Ref.~\onlinecite{sachdev} invokes a disordered strange metal consisting of itinerant electrons interacting via random couplings with naturally formed ``quantum dots'' containing localized electrons; the $T$-linear zero-field resistivity and some aspects of the magnetoresistance scaling are reproduced~\cite{sachdev}.

-However, it is legitimate to ask whether the linear magnetoresistance is a {\it defining property} of the {\it strange metal} state of the high-temperature superconductors, or whether it is merely a consequence of their disordered nature.
-The present paper uses a simple model to show that expected levels of disorder are sufficient to account for the observed scaling behaviour of the linear magnetoresistance observed in Refs.~\onlinecite{analytis1,analytis2,greg}.
+However, linear magnetoresistance is far from being the preserve of strange metals, having been measured in many other systems for decades (see {\it e.g.}, \onlinecite{abrikosov1,abrikosov2,littlewood,stroud,probreferees}).
+A particular issue was the observation of linear magnetoresistance in ``simple metals'' such as Al~[\onlinecite{bruls1,bruls2,bruls3}], whereas undergraduate text books~\cite{singleton} state that this should {\it not} occur.
+As reviewed in Ref.~\onlinecite{probreferees}, the necessary ingredient is disorder, the most sophisticated treatments of which are the {\it Random Resistor Network} (RRN) model and the {\it Effective Medium Theory} (EMT).
+The former constructs a grid of four-terminal resistors, each with a varying random resistance; the latter posits a smoothly varying disorder potential that causes a continuous variation of the local conductivity.
+Both models belong to the same universality class and they are in reasonable agreement with data from a diverse range of materials~\cite{probreferees}.